 He played a pivotal role in preventing this from being much worse.
 His actions were heroic.

-Sanctuary Safety Network is building America's Muslim community safety infrastructure — starting now, starting with you.
+Muslim Safety Network is building America's Muslim community safety infrastructure — starting now, starting with you.
 Your voice shapes what we build.
 Become a founder.